-- 1) Employee only = 80% of the 2015 premium for the lowest cost plan from among Blue Shield Access+, Blue Shield Net Value and PERS Choice less the PEMHCA contribution in 7b(1) below. - 2) Employee + one dependent = 80% of the 2015 premium for the lowest cost plan from among Blue Shield Access+, Blue Shield Net Value and PERS Choice less the PEMHCA contribution 7b(2) below. - 3) Employee + two or more dependents = 80% of the 2015 premium for the lowest cost plan from among Blue Shield Access+, Blue Shield Net Value and PERS Choice less the PEMHCA contribution in 7b(3) below.
+- 1) Employee only = 80% of the 2025 premium for the lowest cost health plan from among Blue Shield Access+ HMO and PERS Platinum and includes the PEMHCA contribution in 5b(1) below. - 2) Employee + one dependent = 80% of the 2025 premium for the lowest cost health plan from among Blue Shield Access+ HMO and PERS Platinum and includes the PEMHCA contribution in 5b(2) below. - 3) Employee + two or more dependents = 80% of the 2025 premium for the lowest cost health plan from among Blue Shield Access+ HMO and PERS Platinum and includes the PEMHCA contribution in 5b(3) below.